codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Show AlertDialog on LongClick

 You can use the following code to bring up an `AlertDialog` for users to type a message on MapLongClick event.
 On completion, it adds a marker to the maps which when pressed displays the message in an info window.
+Create a new xml file `src/res/layout/message_item.xml`

 ```xml